 Nowadays, percentage rates are the most common.
 In this method, also known as the cost-plus-fee method, designers not only provide design services but also purchase the required materials and add a set percentage on the cost of goods to compensate for their services.

-This kind of full service is called as turnkey service.
+This kind of full service is known as turnkey service.
 Percentage-based fees also take care of any changes in the project made after its initiation.
 Sq.ft rates are more prevalent among smaller projects, whereas percentage-based fees are more likely to be used in the case of bigger projects.